Effective Integration of Weighted Cost-to-go and Conflict Heuristic within Suboptimal CBS: Abstract

 \section{Abstract}

 Conflict-Based Search (CBS) is a popular multi-agent path finding (MAPF) solver that employs a low-level single agent planner and a high-level constraint tree to resolve conflicts.
 The vast majority of modern MAPF solvers focus on improving CBS by reducing the size of this tree through various strategies with few methods modifying the low level planner.
-All low level planners in existing CBS methods use an unweighted cost-to-go heuristic, with suboptimal CBS methods also using a conflict heuristic to help the high level search.
-Contrary to prevailing beliefs, we show that the cost-to-go heuristic can be used significantly more effectively by weighting it in a specific manner alongside the conflict heuristic.
-We introduce two variants of doing so and demonstrate that this change can lead to 2-100x speedups in certain scenarios.
-Additionally, to the best of our knowledge, we show the first theoretical relation of prioritized planning and bounded suboptimal CBS and demonstrate that our methods are their natural generalization.
+Typically low level planners in existing CBS methods use an \textit{unweighted} cost-to-go heuristic, with suboptimal CBS methods also using a conflict heuristic to help the high level search.
+In this paper, we show that, contrary to prevailing CBS beliefs, a \textit{weighted} cost-to-go heuristic can be used effectively alongside the conflict heuristic in two possible variants.
+In particular, one of these variants can obtain large speedups, 2-100x, across several scenarios and suboptimal CBS methods.
+Importantly, we discover that performance is related not to the weighted cost-to-go heuristic but rather to the \textit{relative conflict heuristic weight}'s ability to effectively balance low-level and high-level work.
+Additionally, to the best of our knowledge, we show the first theoretical relation of prioritized planning and bounded suboptimal CBS and demonstrate that our methods are their natural generalization. \textbf{Update March 2024: We found that the relative speedup decreases to around 1.2-10x depending on how the conflict heuristic is computed (see appendix for more details).}